Stochastic Collapsed Variational Inference for Structured Gaussian Process Regression Network: Experiments

 \section{Experiments}

 This section illustrates the performance of our model with numerical results.
 In particular, we focus on multivariate time series where the input dimension is one.
-We first show that our approach can model the time-varying correlation and smoothness of outputs on 2D synthetic datasets in three scenarios with respect to different types of frequencies.
-We then compare the model predictive performance with other sparse Gaussian process models on three real datasets.
+We first show that our approach can model the time-varying correlation and smoothness of outputs on 2D synthetic datasets in three scenarios with respect to different types of frequencies but the same missing data mechanism.
+Then we compare the imputation performance on missing data with other inducing-variable based sparse multivariate Gaussian process models on two real datasets.
 Finally, we explore the dynamics of correlation of neuronal activities from different channels using electrocorticography data.
-All experiments are run on Ubuntu system with Intel(R) Core(TM) i7-7820X CPU @ 3.60GHz and 128G memory.
+All experiments are run on an Ubuntu system with Intel(R) Core(TM) i7-7820X CPU @ 3.60GHz and 128G memory.